dereklukacs/waiting-game/stickrunner/iteration.md

 the scene is too dark, the road and figures are not vibrant enough

 can we add a mechanic that if a stick figure is no longer on the road it falls off and gets removed. add the falling animation.

+let's add a mechanic where the stick figures have guns and shoot. they should always shoot straight forward. simulate the bullets and have them hit the zombies.